Chapter 16: The River

 “That bastard,” she whispered in a broken voice, “That sand-cursed bastard.”

 Somehow, she had managed to crawl on shore and found the outcropping for protection.
 Kanéko vaguely remembered sliding into a shallow pool.
 Lifting her head, she realized that her shelter only hid her body behind a thin screen of marsh grasses.
 Beyond, she could see the sparkling waters of the river.
-She inspected the shores of the river, looking for her abductors, but didn’t spot anyone.
+She scanned the shores for her abductors but didn’t spot anyone.

 Moving with care, she braced herself in the mud and pushed herself into a sitting position.
 She leaned on the earthen bank.
 Her hair felt heavy and swollen with the mud she had slept in.
 The formerly pristine outfit she put on the day before was now covered in a uniform, brown sludge.
 She morbidly tested her injuries, wincing from the sparks of pain from touching her cuts and scrapes.
 A large bruise ached between her shoulder blades and shallow cuts along the soles of her bare feet burned with every movement.
 Her twisted ankle added to her misery but at least it wasn’t broken.